shimaore/huge-play/middleware/client/egress/pre.coffee.md

       if @session.endpoint.check_from
         if @session.number.endpoint isnt @session.endpoint_name
-          debug 'From Username is not listed'
+          @debug 'From Username is not listed'
           return @respond '403 From Username is not listed'

 ICE